fabrik42/responsive_mockups/README.md

 ## How To

+* Make sure you have a current node version installed (which supports generators using the harmony flag)
 * Clone this repo
+* `npm install` all dependencies
 * Edit `example.js` to choose mockup template and target url
-* Call `phantomjs example.js` (for an example with a single URL)
+* Call `node --harmony example.js` (for an example with a single URL)
-* Or call `phantomjs example-mobile-multiple.js` (for an example with multiple URLs)
+* Or call `node --harmony example-mobile-multiple.js` (for an example with multiple URLs)

-## Requirements

-The only external requirement is PhantomJS in version >= 2.0.0.

-`brew install phantomjs`

-Double check the version of PhantomJS

-`phantomjs -v`

-## Known issues with SSL

-PhantomJS seems to have problems with some SSL certficates.
-In case you get errors like `Unable to load the address for layer [...]` - you can get a more verbose output by running PhantomJS in debug mode, e.g. `phantomjs --debug=true example.js`.

-If the output says something like `SSL Error: "The issuer certificate of a locally looked up certificate could not be found"`, but you still want to take screenshots via HTTPS, you can deactivate SSL checks using `phantomjs --ignore-ssl-errors=true example.js`.

-Please be aware that this disables SSL certificate validations, so don't pass credentials or other data to the script that would require a verified secure connection.

 ## Credits for provided mockup templates